HouzuoGuo/laitos/doc/[Web-service]-web-browser-on-a-page-(PhantomJS).md

 </pre>

 ## Run
-The form is hosted by web server, therefore remember to [run web server](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-web-server#run).
+The service is hosted by web server, therefore remember to [run web server](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-web-server#run).

 ## Usage
 In a web browser, navigate to `BrowserPhantomJSEndpoint` of laitos web server.